christemple/christemple.github.io/_posts/2014-11-01-ruby-shortand-syntax.markdown

 So each time our reduce methods yields our number, it will:

-* call the Proc object the Symbol class created passing (total, number)
+1. 1.
+Call the Proc object the Symbol class created passing (total, number)
-  * sends the `:+` method to be called on number passing total as a parameter.
+2. 2.
+Sends the `:+` method to be called on number passing total as a parameter.

 ## TL;DR